About PlainInsurer

 All data comes directly from official U.S. government and regulatory sources:

-• NAIC MCAS 2024: Market Conduct Annual Statement from the National Association of Insurance Commissioners — complaint ratios, justified complaints, and complaint scores for 229 insurers across all 50 states + DC.
+- NAIC MCAS 2024: Market Conduct Annual Statement from the National Association of Insurance Commissioners, complaint ratios, justified complaints, and complaint scores for 215 insurers across all 50 states + DC.

-• CMS Transparency in Coverage PUF PY2025: Claim denial rates from 158 health insurance issuers, sourced from data.healthcare.gov.
+- CMS Transparency in Coverage PUF PY2026: Claim denial rates from 145 health insurance issuers reporting for plan year 2026, downloaded from CMS at download.cms.gov/marketplace-puf.

 Our Grades